isabella232/dde-handsonlab/step5/README.md

      ![]( ./images/image1.png)

-   To verify that Kubernetes is running succesfully, we can use the Kubernetes command line tool `kubectl` which is installed by Docker Desktop Enterprise.
+   To verify that Kubernetes is running successfully, we can use the Kubernetes command line tool `kubectl` which is installed by Docker Desktop Enterprise.

    ```powershell